Zaïko Langa Langa: From Bel Guide National to Zaïko Langa Langa

 Félix Manuaku Waku and Jules Presley in 1972.

 A band of young musicians called Bel Guide National had been active since 1969.
 This band included N'Yoka Longo, Félix Manuaku Waku, Enoch Zamuangana, Teddy Sukami and Gégé Mangaya as musicians, and also D.V.
 Moanda as administrator.
 On 23 December 1969, a young man named Jules Shungu Wembadio, who adopted the stage moniker Jules Presley and was an associate of the Mangaya cousins, attended a rehearsal session of Bel Guide and sang accompanied by Manuaku on guitar.
 Moanda, impressed by Jules' performance, then decided to dissolve Bel Guide to form a new band by keeping Jules and other band members.

 On the next day, 24 December around 3:00 p.m, a seminal meeting convened at the residence of the Mangaya family, located on 10 Avenue Popo Kabaka in the Kasa-Vubu commune, where D.V.
 Moanda, Henri Mongombe, Marcellin Delo and André Bita formalized the creation of Zaïko Langa Langa.
 On the following days, several musicians joined the band, including Matima Mpiosso, Siméon Mavuela and Evoloko Jocker.
 On 24 March 1970, Zaïko Langa Langa played their debut concert in the Bar Dancing Hawai, and at the end of the month, they recorded songs for Polydor Records and released the single "Mosinzo Nganga/Pauline".
 The tracks were respectively composed by Teddy Sukami and Jules Presley Shungu.
 Jossart also released one of his first compositions "La Tout Neige" as a standalone project.

 Influenced by young band Los Nickelos, the musical style of the latter was highly remarkable in Zaïko Langa Langa's initial recordings.
 The band was bifurcated into two distinct segments: the typical section and the pop section.
 Jules Shungu Wembadio, Jossart N'Yoka Longo, Antoine Evoloko Bitumba, Siméon Mavuela, Pierre Nkumu, and Mashakado Nzolantima were the vocalists (with the latter two hailing from the pop section).
-Instrumentalists included Félix Manuaku Waku, Enoch Zamuangana, Teddy Sukami, Damien Ndebo, and Zéphyrin Matima Mpioso on guitars (Mpioso belonging to the pop section), Beaudoin Mitsho on drums, and Ephraim on congas.
+Instrumentalists included Félix Manuaku Waku, Enoch Zamuangana, Teddy Sukami, Damien Ndebo, Oncle Bapius, and Zéphyrin Matima Mpioso on guitars (Mpioso belonging to the pop section), Beaudoin Mitsho on drums, and Ephraim on congas.
 Still in March 1970, drummer Bimi Ombale joined the band's pop section.
 Zaïko Langa Langa remained based in the Kasa-Vubu commune during this period.